danielg7/danielg7.github.io/_posts/2017-04-04-PlayingWithCrimeData.md

 ![plot of chunk crime_clearanceRate](../figs/crime_clearanceRate-1.png)

-So the Larimer County Sheriff Department has an average clearance rate of `mean(compare$clearance)`, with not much variation around that per year.
+So the Larimer County Sheriff Department has an average clearance rate of NaN, with not much variation around that per year.
 Neat!